 Although breast cancer occurs in 1 out of 8 women, it can often be cured without breast removal if found and treated early.
-African American women have the highest death rate from breast cancer.
-Many of these deaths are preventable.
+Breast cancer in black women often has the highest death rate, but many of these deaths are preventable.
 Too many women of color who develop breast cancer do not see a doctor at once because of fear of losing a breast, or looking different.
 With early diagnosis and treatment physical appearance is often not a problem, and many complications can be avoided.

 1.If breast cancer is found and treated early, 9 out of 10 women can be cured.
 Men get breast cancer, too, but it’s less than 1%.